 REGISTRATION OF A POPULAR INITIATIVE The act of depositing an initiative for publication and collection of signatures, whereby the legal process of the initiative is officially started.
 In Switzerland registration is made at the Federal Chancellery.

-REJECTIVE REFERENDUM A procedure leading to a popular (referendum) vote which may either retain or repeal a law or decree that has been agreed by the legislature but has not yet come into force.
+REJECTIVE REFERENDUM [PCR] A popular referendum which may either retain or repeal a law or decree that has been agreed by the legislature but has not yet come into force.